- Home >

-Whānau Manaaki is the not-for-profit organisation behind 85 kindergartens in Horowhenua, the Kapiti Coast, Wairarapa, Upper Hutt, Eastbourne, Petone, Porirua and Wellington.
+Whānau Manaaki is the not-for-profit organisation behind 103 kindergartens in the Central Plateau, Whanganui, Horowhenua, the Kapiti Coast, Wairarapa, Upper Hutt, Eastbourne, Petone, Porirua and Wellington.

 We are an incorporated society governed by our board - an elected group of parents and staff representatives - which sets policy and strategic direction.
-Whānau Manaaki Kindergartens operate within the policies and guidelines the board sets, with the support of a senior management team.
+Whānau Manaaki Kindergartens operates within the policies and guidelines the board sets, with the support of a senior management team.

 We offer high quality teaching and learning with our 100% qualified and registered kindergarten teachers and our highly skilled and trained educators.